i need to buy electric eel for my project to produce electricity from it pradeep

 Meaty Food: Some of Diet

-These fish prefer well planted tanks with twisted roots to hide in.
-Caves and drift wood make great hiding spots as well.
-Because these fish have sensitive barbels it is preferable to use a fine or rounded gravel to keep their barbels in good condition.
+Because these fish have sensitive barbels it is preferable to use sand or fine gravel to keep their barbels in good condition.
 Larger gravel with sharp edges may actually cut the barbels down until they are completely gone.
 The barbels are also prone to infection from a poorly kept substrate.
-A regularly vacuumed undergravel filter works well for this fish to keep the substrate clean and the entire tank oxygenated.
+An undergravel filter that is regularly vacuumed works well for this fish to keep the substrate clean and the entire tank oxygenated.

-Substrate Type: Sand/Gravel Mix - Smaller gravel is better.
+Substrate Type: Sand/Gravel Mix - Sand or fine gravel is best to protect their barbels from damage.

 Temperature: 72.0 to 79.0° F (22.2 to 26.1° C)